Lighthouses of the United States: Mississippi

 white flash every 5 s.
 Approx. 66 ft (20 m) cylindrical tower with gallery

 and an open lantern structure.
-Larry Myhre's photo is at right, and Google has a satellite
+Larry Myhre's photo is at right, and Google has an aerial

 view.
 This lighthouse was part of the President Casino Broadwater Resort,

 which was destroyed by Hurricane Katrina.
 A June 2006 photo by J. Michael Byrd and a March 2007 photo by C.W.
 Bash show that the lighthouse survived the hurricane, but the marina